OPENING HOURS SUMMER 2020

 BRØDRENE AF SAND

-The coaster Brødrene af Sand is moored right outside the museum whenever she is not out cruising.
+The coaster Brødrene af Sand is moored right outside the museum in summer whenever she is not out cruising.
+Check our app to find out more about this coaster.

 The museum’s permanent and temporary exhibitions are located on the first and second floors.
 The exhibition on the first floor, “Mitt Ryfylke” (My Ryfylke), presents lifestyles and ways of life in the region.
 Learn about local industry, water power, tourism, geography, chapel culture, immigration to Ryfylke and much more.
 Information is given through texts, illustrations, objects and video.
 More information is available in the various in-depth study stations.
 This is where you can become better acquainted with Ryfylke, the region you are now visiting.